Gravios/CaImAn/README.md

 This differs from the quick start above in two ways:
 * For the first step only, go to [this doc](https://github.com/flatironinstitute/CaImAn/blob/main/docs/source/Installation.rst) and run through the parts of section 1B relevant to your operating system.
 After that, steps 2 and onward are the same
 * You will probably want to manually set some environment variables before any use of caiman; see [here](https://github.com/conda-forge/caiman-feedstock/blob/main/recipe/activate.sh) for a Linux/OSX example, or [here](https://github.com/conda-forge/caiman-feedstock/blob/main/recipe/activate.bat) for a Windows example.
 Either make a note of this or modify your dotfiles/configuration to do it for you.

+### Route B alternative for Windows users
+First, you will need to install Visual Studio 2019 or possibly a later version, with the C++ compiler and commandline utilities.
+Then you will clone this repo to your windows system, and enter the checkout directory.

+Next, you will build and activate a mostly-empty conda environment:

+    mamba create -n caiman python=3.11 pip vs2019_win-64 conda activate caiman

+Finally, you will use pip to install Caiman's prerequisites and Caiman itself:
+    pip install .

+This step may fail if the compiler is not correctly installed and is the most fragile part of this install route; reach out if you encounter issues.

+After this, assuming you succeed, leave the source directory.
+Later steps will not function correctly when run in the source/checkout directory.

 ## For installation help
 Caiman should install easily on Linux, Mac, and Windows.
 If you run into problems, we have a dedicated [installation page](./docs/source/Installation.rst).
 If you don't find what you need there, [create an issue](https://github.com/flatironinstitute/Caiman/issues) on GitHub.